finney-regulator/cse210-tc03/README.md

 Ryder Garahe: I am from Managua, Nicaragua.
 I love programing and having new challenges.
 This is a great oportunity to grow and do what I love.
 In my free time I like to travel and play the piano.
 I feel so happy for knowing people around the world......

+Alirio Mieres: I am from Venezuela, I am 22 years old and I have the goal of obtaining my Bachelor's degree in applied technology.
+I have been married for a year and am expecting my first baby.
+I like to work and learn a lot.
+I really like video games and watching movies.